 The WPCPC recommends development of no more than 160 residential units.
-In addition, the Committee recommends the land be developed in phases (see below).

 In how many phases will the units be built?

 The WPCPC recommends developing residential units in phases, and that Phase 1 be 50-80 units.
 The WPCPC recognizes that the formulation of phases of development will be proposed by prospective developers, and will be influenced by a number of considerations, including the availability of financing, an assessment of market need for proposed development, and the readiness of infrastructure.